khuaulme/MovieSearchApp/README.md

 # MovieSearch
-Basic movie search engine for MongoDB Atlas Search - Twitch stream 3/6.
+Basic movie search engine for MongoDB Atlas Search .

 For a full tutorial, visit: https://www.mongodb.com/blog/post/lets-build-a-movie-search-engine-using-full-text-search-indexes-in-ten-minutes

 Giving your users the ability to find exactly what they are looking for in your application is critical for a fantastic user experience.
-With MongoDB Atlas’s new Full-Text Search feature, we have made it easier than ever to integrate simple but sophisticated search capabilities into your MongoDB applications.
+With MongoDB Atlas’s new Atlas Search feature, we have made it easier than ever to integrate simple but sophisticated search capabilities into your MongoDB applications.
 To demonstrate just how easy it is, we will build a simple movie search engine in less that 10 minutes!
 ![](assets/movie.gif)

   Armed with a basic knowledge of HTML and Javascript, here are the tasks we will accomplish: